 Dehydrate Your Food in the Sun

 Another option and the most energy-efficient is to dry your food on trays in the sun.
-Slice your ingredients, place them on parchment paper, and leave out to dry.
+Slice your ingredients, place them on parchment paper, and leave them out to dry.
 Depending on the temperature, this process can take several days to dry your ingredients thoroughly.
 Use a thin material on top of the dehydrated food to keep insects and flies away.

-Use a Microwave
+Use a Microwave For Dehydrating

 Finally, another process to achieve dehydrated food is with a microwave.
 However, to dry food this way, carefully consider the foods you use, as this process can take longer than using an oven or dehydrator.

-How to Dehydrate Fruit
+How to Dehydrate Fruits

 The best dehydrator recipes produce healthy, pleasant-tasting foods that make a great snack.
 To improve the taste of your dehydrated food and make the process user-friendly, focus on the preparation before dehydrating.

 First, rinse your fruit with cold water – not boiling water.
-Once cleaned, blot the food dry using parchment paper before adding to trays.
-Ensure the fruit is thoroughly dry before placing in a dehydrator.
+Once cleaned, blot the food dry using parchment paper before adding it to trays.
+Ensure the fruit is thoroughly dry before placing it in a dehydrator.

 Alternatively, soak the fruit in ¼ cup lime juice and 1 cup water.
 As a general rule of thumb remember that the thinner you cut your fruit, the less liquid you’ll need, and the less time the fruit will take to dehydrate.
 Cut the fruit into thin slices.
 Place parchment paper onto the trays and add the fruit on top.
 In an average food dehydrator, fruit takes around six hours to dehydrate completely.